School governor: Support organisations

 There are a number of organisations, websites and resources that support governors and governing bodies in England and Wales.

 The Key for School Governors is a subscription service which provides up-to-the-minute intelligence and resources to support governing boards.
 In addition to e-learning and online tools like Compliance Tracker, The Key offers free online governor induction in partnership with Governors for Schools and Lloyd's Banking Group.

 The National Governors' Association is a representative body for school governors in England.
 The NGA is an independent charity.
 Governors can join the NGA as individuals, as members of a governing body, or through their local governors' association.

 Governor Wales is the voice of governors of schools in Wales.
-Governor Wales is funded by the Welsh Assembly.
+Governor Wales is funded by the Welsh Government.

 Governors for Schools is a government funded charity tasked with recruiting governors for governing bodies in England.
 Governors for Schools also receives support from business organisations.
 The Governors for Schools service is free to local education authorities, volunteers, employers and schools.
 In 2012, Governors for Schools began a partnership with the University of Manchester to ensure local schools have access to skilled governors.

 GovernorLine offers free, confidential advice, information and support to school governors, clerks and individuals involved directly in the governance of maintained schools in England.
 GovernorLine is a free service delivered by an organisation called WorkLife Support, under contract to the UK government.

 GovernorNet.co.uk was a UK government website with information for school governors.
 It was closed by the Department for Education in April 2011, with a recommendation to governors to use the variety of forums that are available including UK Governors and TES Connect.